Krishan-Kumar-Prajapati/Krishan-Kumar-Prajapati/README.md

 - 🤝 I’m looking for help with **Web Applications Based on Java Language**
-- ⚡ Fun fact **Hold Bachelor of Technology in Civil Engineering from IIT Gandhinagar**
+- ⚡ Fun fact **Hold B.Tech. in Civil Engineering from IIT Gandhinagar**

 <br/>